vincbe/test-minikube/README.md

 ## K8s And Minikube WTF??

 ### Kubernetes
 K8s is an abreviation for Kubernetes, the famous containers orchestration engine from Google.
-This tool is https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/
+This tool is an open-source one and one of the most advanced tools to orchestrate containers. https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/

 ### Minikube